sergeinack3/PowerEduc/admin/tool/componentlibrary/content/powereduc/components/example.md

 ## How it works

 The EXAMPLE is used to [...] .
-It can be found in Moodle on pages where [...]
+It can be found in PowerEduc on pages where [...]

 ## Example

-Show what the example looks like in Moodle, if your component includes and JavaScript backend please describe how it is initiated.
+Show what the example looks like in PowerEduc, if your component includes and JavaScript backend please describe how it is initiated.

 {{< example >}}